L&I knows how to close claims. Here are the rules and reality of claim closure.

 Disagreeing with a faulty IME requires good timing and may eventually require legal action such as a protest, appeal or reopening.
 Get legal advice or help if you need it, and don’t wait to long.

 L&I cannot close your claim until you are employable.
-L&I makes employability decisions through their vocational rehabilitation section.
+L&I makes employability decisions through their vocational rehabilitation section and IME doctors.
 Sometimes they use vocational counselors to assist in their decisions.
-The legal threshold in employability determinations can be very low resulting in harsh decisions.
+The legal threshold in employability determinations can be very low.
+The result is harsh for the worker.

-What to do about a bad employability determination: If there is still time you can dispute a wrong determination.
+If there is still time you can dispute a wrong determination.
 Pay attention to the time deadlines L&I puts on their decisions.
 If you think you can prove you are not employable then protest or appeal the claim closure and prove your case.
+How to Dispute a Vocational Decision

 Here are the most common choices: